UniversalDependencies/docs/_sga/index.md

 ## Tokenisation and Word Segmentation

+Tokenising Old Irish text is an unusually difficult task (Doyle and McCrae, 2025a; Doyle et al., 2019), posing difficulties which may not arise in many other languages.
 Words are not necessarily delimited by whitespace characters or punctuation in Old Irish texts.
-Manuscript sources tend to combine unstressed syntactic words (including common clitics like the copula and definite article) with surrounding parts-of-speech bearing a stress.
+Instead, manuscript sources tend to combine unstressed words (including common clitics like the copula and definite article) with surrounding parts-of-speech bearing a stress (see Thurneysen, p.
+24 §34 and p.
+30 §41).
 This practice results in many compound words which are purely orthographic, but comprised of two or more lexical words.

-In Roman script the whitespace character can sometimes be used to delineate word boundaries (as described above), however, Ogham script has a discrete space mark consisting of a stemline devoid of any other markings.
+Where spacing does occur in Roman script, the whitespace character is used to delineate word boundaries, however, Ogham script has a discrete space mark consisting of a stemline devoid of any other markings.

+Tokenisation in treebanks for Old Irish follows the method set out in Doyle and McCrae (2025a).
+This is intended to ensure compatibility, not only between digital resources for Old Irish, but between Old Irish and other languages in UD also (see Doyle and McCrae 2025b).
+The following section gives a brief overview of some of the requirements of this tokenisation method.

+### Tokenisation in Old Irish Treebanks

 Orthographic combinations of discrete lexical words should be separated during tokenisation:

-* This includes the initial preverb, conjunct particles, and infixed pronouns within the verbal complex, for example _dabeir_ should be tokenised "_d_", "a", "_beir_".
+* This includes the initial preverb, conjunct particles, and infixed pronouns within the verbal complex, for example _dabeir_ should be tokenised "_d_", "_a_", "_beir_".

 * This also includes combinations with the copula, _cid_ should be tokenised "_ci_", and "_d_", and _máso_ should be tokenised "_má_" and "_so_".

 * Combinations of definite articles combining with prepositions should also be separated, as with _isin_ being tokenised "_i_" and "_sin_".

-Prepositional pronouns (conjugated prepositions) should not be separated during tokenisation, as these are deemed to be discrete words in their own right.
+Prepositional pronouns (conjugated prepositions) are taken to be discrete words in their own right, and should not be separated during tokenisation.
+This is based on Stifter's assertion that "It is not possible to separate one element from the other" (2006, p.
+87) follows their treatment in Modern Irish treebanks (though notably not their treatment in Scottish Gaelic or Manx treebanks).

 Punctuation is infrequent in manuscript sources, however, punctuation characters not present in the original manuscript material may be introduced by editors of some modern editions.
 Aside from these, the following exceptions occur: